solidjs/solid/documentation/guides/getting-started.md

 ## Try Solid

 By far the easiest way to get started with Solid is to try it online.
 Our REPL at https://playground.solidjs.com is the perfect way to try out ideas.
-As is https://codesandbox.io/ where you can modify any of our [examples](../resources/examples.md).
+As is https://codesandbox.io/ where you can modify any of our Examples.

 Alternatively, you can use our simple [Vite](https://vitejs.dev/) templates by runnings these commands in your terminal: